 Why We Do It

-1. Because of the taboo that causes misinformation
+1. The taboo causes misinformation

-2. Which then leads to unhealthy practices
+2. Which leads to unhealthy practices

 - Harmful myths are common: bathing too much is believed to be dangerous, being active during menstruation is also deemed risky.

 3. And feeds the belief that menstruation is dirty

 - Menstruation is widely misunderstood as a purification process, implying that it is dirty.

 - Nearly 80% of rural girls feel ashamed when their first menstruation arrive